John Layfield: Singles competition (2002–2003)

 Shortly after WrestleMania, Faarooq and Bradshaw split due to the brand extension.
 Bradshaw was drafted to Raw where his gimmick had an increased emphasis on his Texas roots, which included him carrying a cowbell to the ring and teaming up with fellow Texan Stone Cold Steve Austin.
-Bradshaw helped Austin in the latter's feud against the nWo, teaming up with him against them and had a brief feud with Scott Hall where he faced Hall at Backlash in a losing effort due to interference by X-Pac.
-Following Austin's walkout on the WWE, Bradshaw joined the hardcore division and won the WWE Hardcore Championship seventeen times, with his first title win coming over Steven Richards on the June 3 episode of Raw.
+Bradshaw helped Austin in Austin's feud against the nWo, teaming up with him against them and had a brief feud with Scott Hall where he faced Hall at Backlash on April 21 in a losing effort due to interference by X-Pac.
+Following Austin's walkout on the WWE, Bradshaw joined the hardcore division and won the WWE Hardcore Championship 17 times; his first title win coming over Steven Richards on the June 3 episode of Raw.
 He renamed the title the Texas Hardcore Championship.
-It was also during this time that his finishing move was briefly renamed from the "Clothesline From Hell" to the "Clothesline From Texas" or the "Clothesline From Deep in the Heart of Texas".
-Jim Ross often called the move as such during his commentary, although the name eventually reverted to the original "Clothesline From Hell".
+It was also during this time that his finishing move was briefly renamed from the "Clothesline From Hell" to the "Clothesline From Texas" or the "Clothesline From Deep in the Heart of Texas."
+Jim Ross often called the move as such during his commentary, although the name eventually reverted to the original "Clothesline From Hell."

-In the hardcore division, Bradshaw feuded and exchanged the title with the likes of Richards, Shawn Stasiak, Raven, Christopher Nowinski, Big Show, Justin Credible, Johnny Stamboli, Crash Holly, Jeff Hardy, and Tommy Dreamer, before the title was unified by WWE Intercontinental Champion Rob Van Dam in August 2002.
-In September 2002, Bradshaw suffered a torn left biceps at a house show.
+In the hardcore division, Bradshaw feuded and exchanged the title with the likes of Richards, Shawn Stasiak, Raven, Christopher Nowinski, Big Show, Justin Credible, Johnny Stamboli, Crash Holly, Jeff Hardy, and Tommy Dreamer, before the title was unified by WWE Intercontinental Champion Rob Van Dam in August.
+In September, Bradshaw suffered a torn left biceps at a house show.
 He was out of action for six months until returning to Ohio Valley Wrestling and then a few weeks later to the active WWE roster.